natea/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

      :alt: Image of the pin icon for discussion posts

 * Endorse a response.
-Endorsing a response indicates that it provides value to the discussion, such as a correct answer to a question.
+Endorsing a response indicates that it provides value to the discussion, or that it is the correct answer to a question.
 Click the **check mark** that displays at upper right of the response.

     .. image:: ../Images/Endorse_Discussion.png
      :alt: Image of the Endorse button for discussion posts